Liberty Point Resolves: Text

 Robert Rowan, who apparently organized the group, signed first.
-The names of other signers include those of families who made a deep imprint on the Cape Fear region, from colonial times onward: Barge, Powell, Evans, Elwell, Green, Carver, Council, Gee, Blocker, Hollingsworth.
+The names of other signers include those of families who made a deep imprint on the Cape Fear region, from colonial times onward: Barge, Bowell, Evans, Elwell, Greer, Carver, Council, Gee, Blocker, Hollingsworth.
 The event is commemorated today by a memorial and plaque in downtown Fayetteville, near the corner of Bow and Person Streets.